All Saints CE (C) Primary, Rangemore

-1) Relevant Children in Care, including those previously determined as Looked After Children.
+1) Internationally adopted previously looked after children (IAPLAC) other, relevant children in care, including those previously determined as Looked After Children.
 (That is, children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

 2) Children who have a sibling in attendance at the school at the time of application; (For admission purposes, a sibling is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent’s marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.)

 3) Pupils living within the catchment area of the school

 4) Pupils who demonstrate a commitment to a Christian Church (supporting letter from clergy)